-At the Bachelor’s level, the “Economics” track focuses on the fundamentals of economics, such as microeconomics and macroeconomics, as well as disciplines emphasizing current economic conditions, economic fluctuations, and industrial organization.
+At the Bachelor’s level, the “Economics” track focuses on the fundamentals of economics, such as macroeconomics, microeconomics, international trade, as well as disciplines emphasizing current economic conditions, economic fluctuations, and industrial organization.
 A wide array of electives is offered in the areas of economic growth, sustainable development, and experimental economics.
-Many courses are structured around innovative teaching techniques, such as problem-based learning.
-The program’s main goal is to prepare students for more challenging courses offered at the Master’s level.
+Many courses are structured around flipped classes and use innovative teaching techniques, such as problem-based learning.
+The main goal of the program is to prepare students for more challenging courses offered at the Master’s level.

-At the Master’s level, the “International Business Economics” (IBE) track offers insight on areas such as international trade, globalization, country risk strategy, productivity and efficiency analysis, and managerial economics.
-The program’s main objective is to help prepare future managers who are adept at analyzing economic conditions and are also open-minded, capable of adapting to their environment and giving priority to responsible management issues.
+At the Master’s level, the “International Business and Economics” (IBE) track offers insight on areas such as, among the others, globalization and international trade, country risk strategy, efficiency and productivity analysis, environmental economics, managerial economics and risk theory.
+The main objective of the program is to help prepare future managers who are adept at analyzing economic conditions and are also open-minded, capable of adapting to their environment and giving priority to responsible and ethical solutions.

-Our department’s faculty are actively involved in world-class research that has led to a large number of publications in highly reputable, national and international journals, such as American Economic Review, Management Science, Journal of Econometrics, Economic Theory, European Journal of Operational Research, as well as other prestigious scholarly outlets.
+Our department’s faculty are actively involved in world-class research that has led to a large number of publications in highly reputable, national and international journals, such as American Economic Review, Management Science, Journal of Econometrics, Economic Theory, European Economic Review, Experimental Economics, Journal of Comparative Economics, Operations Research, European Journal of Operational Research, as well as other prestigious scholarly outlets.
 We strongly believe that expertise based on research is a prerequisite for creating appropriate responses to the challenges companies face in the current economic conditions and that research plays a key role in helping us teach our students important problem solving skills.

-Most of our professors are affiliated with one of IÉSEG’s research excellence clusters, called “Analysis of the Performance of Organizations.”
-They work in the areas such as measurement of the performance in production, operations management, the theory of risk, game theory, and applied microeconomics in general, among the others.
-Our faculty use a variety of quantitative and qualitative methods and rely on multidisciplinary approaches in their scholarly work, incorporating fields such as health economics, environmental economics, and corporate finance.
+Our faculty work in the areas such as the measurement of the performance in production, migration and labor economics, operations management, risk theory, game theory, and applied microeconomics in general, among the others.
+They use a variety of quantitative and qualitative methods and often rely on multidisciplinary approaches in their scholarly work, incorporating fields such as health economics, environmental economics, and corporate finance.